-The Best Things to Do in New Mexico
+Find the Best Attractions & Things to Do in New Mexico

 From hidden caves and caverns to historic Old West towns, there are so many places to see and things to do in New Mexico.
-Whether you’re planning a family vacation or a last-minute getaway, this beautiful region is the perfect place to visit for any occasion.
-Below, you’ll find a comprehensive guide to the area’s best activities and attractions.
+Whether you’re planning a family vacation or a last-minute getaway, the Land of Enchantment is the perfect place to visit for any occasion.
+Below, you’ll find a comprehensive guide to the state’s best activities and attractions.

 The following are some New Mexico attractions our guests have enjoyed.
-Numbers indicate the length of drive from each place to the ranch.
 Read on to learn more about the best things to do in New Mexico!

-This view encompasses the Apache homelands in all directions, and is not far from where the military had their headquarters and Geronimo was captured at one time.
-The visitor can feel the spirit of the Apaches in the isolation of this beautiful land.
-One can understand their determination to keep this region as a sacred, holy place that was given to them by their creator.
+This view encompasses the Apache homelands in all directions and is not far from where the military had their headquarters, and Geronimo was captured at one time.
+Visitors can feel the spirit of the Apaches in the isolation of this beautiful land.
+One can understand their determination to keep this region as a sacred, holy place, given to them by their creator.

-The Buckhorn features a full bar and a complete menu of steaks, poultry and fish dishes, including New Mexico-inspired tastes and recipes.
+Near Silver City, Buckhorn Saloon and Opera House offers great food set in the authentic 1860s.
+Don’t miss the chance to see and enjoy the Buckhornfor an incredible frontier experience you will never forget.
+The Buckhorn features a full bar and a complete menu of steaks, poultry, and fish dishes, including New Mexico-inspired tastes and recipes.

 Entertainment is often available in the bar, as well as melodramas in the Pinos Altos Opera House, immediately next door to the Buckhorn.
 Visit the Buckhorn Saloon and Opera House Website.